pierre-fromager/nymfonya/README.md

 To speed up the interpretation process php introduced Opcache as opcode cache but first run is still slower.
 Despite all these benefits, some frameworks require around 3000 files to boot, multiplying I/O on storage device and wasting memory.
 This is frustrating :rage: !
-We can do better, don't we :sunglasses: ?
+We can do better, don't we ?

 ## Goals